Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211029/index.md

   params:
     byline: "Nomination as representative for the Funded Proposer Cohort"
 ---

-Hello fellow Coordinators – I am putting myself forward for nomination as as representative for the Funded Proposer Cohort for Catalyst Circle Version 2 and humbly would appreciate any support.
+Hello fellow Catalyst Coordinators – I am putting myself forward for nomination as as representative for the Funded Proposer Cohort for Catalyst Circle Version 2 and humbly would appreciate any support.
 I have posted full details here.
 All the Best.
 S

 I am putting myself, Stephen Whitenstall, forward for nomination as representative for the Funded Proposer Cohort (also known as Catalyst Coordinators) for the next Catalyst Circle Version 2.